-For traditional snapshots, the snapshot plex is resynchronized from the data in the original volume during a vxassist snapback operation.
+The snapshot plex is resynchronized from the data in the original volume during a vxassist snapback operation.
 Alternatively, you can choose the snapshot plex as the preferred copy of the data when performing a snapback as illustrated in "Resynchronizing an Original Volume from a Snapshot."
 Specifying the option -o resyncfromreplica to vxassist resynchronizes the original volume from the data in the snapshot.